nguyenpqv/create-your-own-adventure/english/zork/zork.md

 You are likely to be eaten by a grue.

+Before getting into the action, you take your [chocolate](../choco/choco.md)

 Not to be confused with Felonious Gru and his minions...

 [What's a grue?](../grue/grue.md)